Nordln/EasydiffusionWiki/UI-Overview.md

   * Configure: Opens a menu to set which settings are stored
 * Beta Channel: Get the latest features immediately (but could be less stable).
 Please restart the program after changing this.

-# Buttons in the rendered image (these are visible if the user hovers with the mouse over a rendered image)
+# Buttons in the rendered image
+Note: these are visible if the user hovers with the mouse over a rendered image
 ![image](https://user-images.githubusercontent.com/2499585/200590572-b2ef2d74-1a5d-4394-8899-47c8578bedf1.png)
 * Seed: The seed this particular image used
 * Use as input: Uses the image as Input for img2img